advancedresearch/advancedresearch.github.io/blog/2023-10-07-explaining-agi-safety-risks.md

 However, it will take time for understanding of physical laws to throughoutly influence how humans live.

-Humans do not necessarily seek out and destroy caterpillars, but instead design artificial environment where caterpillars can not live.
+Humans do not necessarily seek out and destroy caterpillars, but instead design artificial environments where caterpillars can not live.

 Humans do not "hate" caterpillars, in fact, there are many humans who find them fascinating.